FOR MORE INFORMATION EMAIL:

 We can offer commodity derivative training courses on the following underlying assets:

 One of the company’s principals has written a text book on the subject which is published by Wiley.
-The text is available on amazon.com or amazon.co.uk
+The text is available on Amazon.

-If you are interested in commodity derivatives training on an in-house basis please get in contact
+If you are interested in commodity derivatives training on an in-house basis please get in touch.